pmahnke/mahnke-cocktails/recipe_processed/champagne_cocktail.md

 stars: 4.5
 base_spirits: "Champagne, Cognac "
 youtube: "WmMC1qb2LgA"
+description: "A simple and elegant classic that enhances Champagne with a sugar cube soaked in Angostura bitters."
 excerpt: |
   The Champagne Cocktail, a simple combination of sparkling wine, bitters and sugar.
 ---